oracle-livelabs/security/blockchain-table-new/immutable-tables/immutable-tables.md

 * **Attempt Premature Operations**  <br />
   Test the immutability of the table by attempting to prematurely drop the table or delete rows before the retention period expires, and observe the failure scenarios that protect data integrity.

+### Prerequisites

+* A Free-Tier or LiveLabs Oracle Cloud account.
+* Have successfully completed the previous labs.

 ## Task 1: Create an Immutable Table

 ---